icidasset/icidasset/src/Writings/health-fitness.md

 - Low-fat food usually means high sucrose levels, so avoid those.
 - Milk from stores is heavily processed, buy fresh milk instead.
 - Pesto is a good way to add herbs to a meal.
+- Repair your gut lining with bone broth.
 - Supplement sodium (salt) and magnesium when feeling weak/dizzy while exercising.
+- You can improve your metabolic rate by paying attention to your sleep and your zinc levels, taking cold plunges/showers, and eating one tablespoon of coconut oil per day.